How to Get From Kuala Lumpur to Singapore

 What are the 3 ways to travel from Kuala Lumpur to Singapore?

-There are 3 ways to travel the 315 kilometre (196 miles) distance from Kuala Lumpur to Singapore.
-You can choose between the bus, train and flight.
-The journey takes 2 hours 25 minutes to 9 hours 25 minutes and the quickest way is by flight.
-If you're on a budget, the cheapest option is by bus with tickets starting at 17.20 SGD ($13.40).
+The journey takes between 2h 25m–5h 20m and the quickest way is by flight (2h 25m).
+If you're on a budget, the cheapest option is by bus with tickets starting at 17.2 SGD ($13).

 Kuala Lumpur to Singapore by Bus